 Antimalarials come from different chemical structures.
-The 4-aminoquinolines are chloroquine, quinine, mefloquine, and amodiaquine, while the 8-aminoquinolone is primaquine.
-The antifolates area class of antimetabolite medications such as pyrimethamine, proguanil, and sulfadoxine.
-The artemisinin derivatives (artemisinin, artesunate, artemether, arteether) are sesquiterpene lactones, while atovaquone is hydroxynaphthoquinones.
-Various antibiotics - primarily tetracyclines and clindamycin - have antimalarial effects [15].
-Current WHO recommendations for the treatment of uncomplicated P. falciparum malaria are presented in Table 1 [16].
+The 4- aminoquinolines are chloroquine, quinine, mefloquine, amodiaquine, while the 8-aminoquinolone is primaquine.
+The antifolates area class of antimetabolite medications such as pyrimethamine, proguanil and sulfadoxine.
+The artemisinin derivatives (artemisinin, artesunate, artemether, arteether) are sequiterpene lactones, while atovaquone is hydroxynaphthaquinones.
+Various antibiotics - primarily tetracyclines and clindamycin have antimalarial effects [15].
+Current WHO recommendations for the treatment of uncomplicated P. falciparum malaria are presented in Figure 1 [16].

-According to Table 1, uncomplicated faciparum malaria should be treated with artemisinin-based combination therapy (ACT).
-Artemether-lumefantrine, dihydroartemisinin-piperaquine, artesunate-amodiaquine, artesunate-mefloquine, and artesunate-sulfadoxine-pyrimethamine are currently the most used combinations.
-Eighteen treatment regimens were reported (2003-2009 period) in several European countries.
-Atovaquone-proguanil was predominantly used, followed by older drugs, such as mefloquine, or quinine alone or in combination with clindamycin or tetracyclines [17].
+According to Figure 1, WHO uncomplicated faciparum malaria should be treated with artemisinin-mixed treatment (ACT).
+Artemether-lumefantrine, dihydroartemisinin - piperaquine, artesunate- amodiaquine, artesunate-mefloquine and artesunate-sulfadoxine- pyrimethamine are currently the most used combinations.
+Eighteen treatment regimens were reported (period 2003-2009) in several European countries.
+Atovaquone-proguanil was predominantly used, followed by older drugs such as mefloquine, or quinine alone or in combination with clindamycin or tetracyclines [17].

-Two classes of drugs are available for parenteral treatment of severe malaria: artemisinin derivatives (artesunate or artemether) and the cinchona alkaloids - quinine.
+Two classes of drugs are available for parenteral treatment of severe malaria: artemisinin derivatives (artesunate or artemether) and the cinchona alkaloids-quinine.
 Experiences with the treatment of severe malaria give priority to the treatment of artesunate in relation to other therapeutic options [18, 19].
-Artesunate should be applied parenterally, best intravenously, in all cases of severe malaria in adults, children/infants, pregnant and lactating women, or inpatients with relatively high parasitemia (> 2%).
-It is best to treat such patients in intensive care units, since severe malaria is associated with a number of complications, including acute respiratory distress syndrome, disseminated intravascular coagulation, acute kidney injury, seizures, and severe infections, even with sepsis.
+Artesunate should be applied parenterally, best intravenously, in all severe malaria in adults, children/infants, pregnant women in all trimesters and lactating women, or inpatients with relatively high parasitemia (> 2%).
+It is best to treat such patients in the intensive care units, since severe malaria is associated with a number of complications including acute respiratory distress syndrome, disseminated intravascular coagulation, acute kidney injury, seizures, and severe infections, even with sepsis.